Drew Waters Player Props: Royals vs. Twins

 Drew Waters At The Plate

-- Waters is hitting .233 with four doubles, two triples, four home runs and nine walks.
+- Waters is batting .239 with four doubles, three triples, four home runs and nine walks.

-- He has homered in 8.7% of his games this season, and 2.3% of his chances at the plate.
+- He has hit a home run in 8.5% of his games this year, and 2.3% of his plate appearances.

-- Waters has picked up an RBI in 23.9% of his games this year, with more than one RBI in 6.5% of his games.
-He has also produced three or more runs in one contest.
+- Waters has picked up an RBI in 25.5% of his games this season, with two or more RBI in 6.4% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 14 games this season, with multiple runs five times.
+- He has scored in 15 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.